yungchou/contoso.insurance/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

 While the Azure deployments have served Contoso well so far, they are concerned about their reliability:

--  Customers have reported intermittent issues with the reliability of the Ordering application.
+-  Agents have reported intermittent issues with the reliability of the claims application.
 These incidents have been correlated with service health issues of the underlying SQL Server VM.

 -  Over a recent three-day holiday weekend, there was an incident with the ADDS Domain Controllers where the disk drive housing the AD database filled up and corrupted the database.
 This prompted a high-priority support call to Microsoft.
 While the damage was mitigated, the team was fortunate that the consequences were minimal.
 Retroactively, checks were made on other Azure VM disk drives and there were several of them that were getting close to capacity due to teams not proactively monitoring their servers.

 -  At times, various branch offices have experienced connectivity issues over the VPN to Cheyenne.
 While there is some understanding of these occurrences, there is a desire to increase the stability of the connection as growth continues.
 Contoso is connected via a Windows Server Routing and Remote Access Service (RRAS) VPN connection to Azure via a Site-to-Site Gateway.
 They are looking for options to provide redundancy for the hybrid connectivity to Azure due to recent network issues.

-These issues prompted Contoso to perform a business impact analysis of the Ordering application.
+These issues prompted Contoso to perform a business impact analysis of the claims application.
 In the resulting report, Janet Lewis, business continuity team director, says, "It appears that while services have moved to the cloud, the overall paradigm has not moved from the single datacenter model we have always deployed."

-As a result, Lewis's team has been given an executive mandate to implement an Ordering application SLA of at least 99.95% over each calendar month, with proactive monitoring and alerting for key metrics on all critical servers.
+As a result, Lewis's team has been given an executive mandate to implement an claims application SLA of at least 99.95% over each calendar month, with proactive monitoring and alerting for key metrics on all critical servers.
 In addition, the mandate requires a disaster recovery solution in place in the event of a failure of the entire West Central US Azure region.
 The business has specified a 4 hours recovery time objective (RTO) with a recovery point objective (RPO) of 6 hours for the data.
 Backup of all critical VMs and databases must also be verified and monitored.

-In parallel with the above, Jordan North, the Senior Development Lead responsible for the Ordering application, has been working on the next-generation architecture for the Ordering application.
+In parallel with the above, Jordan North, the Senior Development Lead responsible for the claims application, has been working on the next-generation architecture for the claims application.
 He plans to migrate the application from IaaS to PaaS, using Web Apps for the web tier and Azure SQL Database for the database.
 Aware of the increased focus on resiliency, he is aware that the PaaS migration project will be stalled if it offers a lower level of resilience than the enhanced IaaS implementation.
 He is therefore looking to implement an equivalent level of high availability, disaster recovery, and backup.

 ### Customer needs

-1. Redundancy and resiliency for the ADDS domain controller servers, and the web and database servers for the Ordering application, to deliver the 99.95% or greater SLA required by the business.
+1. Redundancy and resiliency for the ADDS domain controller servers, and the web and database servers for the claims application, to deliver the 99.95% or greater SLA required by the business.

 2. Improved reliability for their VPN connections from branch offices.

-3. An automated mechanism for a quick recovery of the ordering application in the event of disaster impacting the entire West Central US Azure region.
+3. An automated mechanism for a quick recovery of the claims application in the event of disaster impacting the entire West Central US Azure region.

 4. A plan for recovery from data corruption or accidental deletion for all critical infrastructure components.

 5. A comprehensive solution for monitoring the health of Azure VMs, databases and backups, with proactive alerting of any issues.

-6. An understanding of how to achieve an equivalent level of high availability, disaster recovery and backup for the next-generation PaaS-based implementation of the Ordering application.
+6. An understanding of how to achieve an equivalent level of high availability, disaster recovery and backup for the next-generation PaaS-based implementation of the claims application.

 In addition, Contoso require a detailed understanding of the costs associated with each of the above.